Labor’s return sparks super reform momentum as $3m tax nears reality

 Labor’s re-election has reignited calls to strengthen Australia’s $4.2 trillion super system, with industry bodies urging swift reform amid economic and demographic shifts.

-The re-election of the Albanese government has reinvigorated calls from a leading superannuation industry body to strengthen Australia’s $4.2 trillion retirement savings system, with a renewed push for reform, stability and equity amid evolving economic and demographic challenges.
+The re-election of the Albanese government has reinvigorated calls from a leading superannuation industry body to strengthen Australia’s $4.2 trillion retirement savings system, with a renewed push for reform, stability, and equity amid evolving economic and demographic challenges.

-In a landslide victory, Prime Minister Anthony Albanese led Labor to secure more than 85 seats, according to ABC projections - well above the 76-seat majority threshold, marking the first time in 21 years that a sitting Labor Prime Minister has won a second consecutive term.
+In a landslide victory, Prime Minister Anthony Albanese led Labor to secure more than 85 seats, according to ABC projections, well above the 76-seat majority threshold, marking the first time in 21 years that a sitting Labor Prime Minister has won a second consecutive term.

 Opposition Leader Peter Dutton suffered a significant blow, losing his seat of Dickson after 24 years in Parliament, as voters across the country swung decisively towards Labor.

-In his victory speech on Saturday night, Albanese pledged to advance Australian values of “fairness, aspiration and opportunity”, and vowed action on fair wages, affordable childcare, education, health, climate, reconciliation, and housing support.
+In his victory speech on Saturday night, Albanese pledged to advance Australian values of “fairness, aspiration and opportunity” and vowed action on fair wages, affordable childcare, education, health, climate, reconciliation, and housing support.

-Among the first to respond to the election result, the Super Members Council (SMC) welcomed the government’s return, stating that the new Parliament presents a “new opportunity” to build on the “world-class” superannuation system.
+Among the first to respond to the election result, the Super Members Council (SMC) welcomed the government’s return, saying that the new Parliament presents a “new opportunity” to build on the “world-class” superannuation system.

 “Super gives everyday Australians more confidence about their financial futures and there is further work to do to make super even stronger for younger Australians and low-income workers,” said SMC CEO Misha Schubert.
 “A clear message from the election is that Australia must always strengthen and not weaken our world class super system – it is a key source of financial security for all Australians.”